 Different Ways to Administer Hormones to the Body

-Subcutaneous (implant) – hormone pellets are implanted under the skin (subcutaneously), typically in the hip.
+Subcutaneous: Hormone pellets are implanted under the skin, typically in the hip.
 A mild local anesthetic is used and procedure takes less than five minutes.
 Once the pellet is inserted, a steady low dose of natural hormone flows directly into the blood stream whenever the body needs it.
 The body can then control the release of the hormone just as it did when the ovaries or testicles were working normally.
 Hormone pellets are roughly the same size as a grain of rice or smaller.

 Oral: Hormone is taken as a pill or capsule by mouth.
-There are pros and cons to oral administration and this is best determined by your physician based on your individual circumstances.
+There are pros and cons to oral administration.
+This is best determined by your physician based on your individual circumstances.

-Transdermal – put through skin: describes something that is introduced into the body through the skin.
+Transdermal: Hormone is administered as a cream or gel applied to the skin.
 Hormone creams or gels can be applied to the inner arms or upper inner thighs.
 Patients must do this at the same time every day and make sure the site is washed before applying.
 Patients need to be compliant and rotate sites so that there will be no saturation of the receptor site that is being used.